emaloney/CleanroomLogger/README.md

 CleanroomLogger is in active development, and we welcome your contributions.

 If you’d like to contribute to this or any other Cleanroom Project repo, please read [the contribution guidelines](https://github.com/gilt/Cleanroom#contributing-to-the-cleanroom-project).
+If you have any questions, please reach out to project owner [Paul Lee](http://github.com/pauljlee).

 ### Acknowledgements